A Letter to Lord Ellenborough: The trial

 Daniel Eaton was put on trial in May 1812.
 During the trial, in which he was accused of being an atheist, as well as the aforementioned "blasphemous libel."
 In defending himself, Eaton claimed that his beliefs were not atheistic, but deistic.
-He attempted to argue that scripture was open to the type of critique that Paine had leveled in Age of Reason.
+He attempted to argue that scripture was open to the type of critique that Thomas Paine had leveled in The Age of Reason.
 He based this view on his belief that the god of the Old Testament was "a revengeful and primitive deity", while the Christ of the New Testament was "an exceedingly virtuous, good man, but nothing supernatural or divine."

 Despite the paucity of evidence, on 15 May 1812, the Ellenborough-led jury found Eaton guilty.
 His sentence was severe, including eighteen months in Newgate Prison and a monthly pillorying for the entire term of his sentence.

 Publication history

+The letter was originally printed in 1812 in Barnstaple by W. Syle, but because they anticipated prosecution, the edition was mostly destroyed, with only 50 copies delivered to London for private distribution.
+It was published in book form in 1859 in the Shelley Memorials.

+It was included in The Prose Works of Percy Bysshe Shelley, Volume 1, edited by Harry Buxton Forman in 1880, published by Reeves and Turner in London.

 The letter was republished as Shelley on Blasphemy: Being His Letter to Lord Ellenborough, Occasioned by the Sentence which He Passed on Mr. D. I. Eaton in 1883 in London by the Progressive Publishing Company.

 The letter was republished in A letter to Lord Ellenborough: Occasioned by the Sentence Which He Passed on Mr. D.I.
 Eaton as publisher of the third part of Paine's 'Age of Reason in 1894 in London by R. Forder.